tc-playground/infosec-playground/theory/04-operating-systems.md

     2. `Windows Firewall` - Firewall.

-    2. `Bitlocker` - Disk encryption and firmware modification detection.
+    3. `Bitlocker` - Disk encryption and firmware modification detection.

         1. Window Pro only.

         2. Requires 2 partitions and `Trusted Platform Module (TPM)` hardware module.

         3. Closed source.
 Backdoors?
 TrueCrypt?
 Trust?

+    4. `Device Guard` - Used to check `Digital Signatures` of `drivers` and `software` and prevent them being executed if cannot be proved to be valid.

 4. __Settings__